Skip Ribbon Commands

 • English: IELTS =6 or TOEFL 520 or IBT = 68

-• Have completed a maximum of 30 credit hours and minimum of 16 credit hours including: two science subjects from the major, recommended having: Chemistry 101&103, Biology 101, English 102 and Calculus.
+• Have completed a maximum of 30 credit hours and a minimum of 16 credit hours including: three science subjects from the major with at least a B+ grade in two of them.
+Recommended courses include Chemistry 101, Biology 101, MATH 101, and STAT 101.

-• Supporting evidence of previous volunteering experience in the healthcare sector, medical or scientific internships, or community work.
+• Supporting evidence of a minimum of 25 hours of previous volunteering experience in the healthcare sector, medical or scientific internships, or community work.

 • Passing a personal interview with the College Admission Committee.